vivecuervo7/fastendpoints-mediatr-examples/presentation/slides.md

 <!--
 So, we've got a nice, _expressive_ way to write our endpoints, and it cuts down on a fair bit of boilerplate.

-By keeping all of our code closely grouped together, it allows us to start simple, declaring a single endpoint and easily extending functionality to those supporting classes as required.
+By keeping all of our code closely grouped together, it allows us to start simple.

+We can declare a single endpoint and easily extend functionality to those supporting classes as required.

 That said, so far all we've really done is wrap a few helper methods around Minimal API and moved our application layer into the presentation layer.